gopine/diary/2017/October/October 30 (Monday).md

 Started learning about Svelte, a new Javascript based frontend framework.

 It doesn't use virtual DOM, so the performance is greatly improved.

+New frontend framework brings new challenges and opportunities.